sushanku/userManagement/README.md

 Role is userManagement.
 Therefore create a folder name called roles and go to that folder.
 Then, clone this repository.
 Next come out of the roles directory.
-Then, copy the host file and usersetup.yml file from templates.
+Then, copy the hosts file and usersetup.yml file from templates.

 Example Playbook
 ----------------